|

 Here, people have rights for how their "likeness" is used by others to

-promote ideas, products, other people, or other things.
-The tricky
+promote ideas, products, services, or things.
+The tricky keyword here

 You might think that selling is requires a release because someone's